Twenty-seven years ago I was trying to figure out where my faith journey was going and what I would do about living differently.

 - The ability to learn from past experiences

 - The ability to identify what is currently happening

 - The ability to understand the consequences of specific decisions

-- Stewardship ~ Stewardship in servant leadership relates to taking responsibility of your actions and those of the community, group or team.
-The main assumption is to commit to serve the needs of others first.
-Not only is the organization holding their trust in the leader, the whole organization is to serve the wider community.
+- Stewardship ~ Stewardship in servant leadership relates to taking responsibility for your actions and those of the community, group or team.
+The main assumption is to commit to serving the needs of others first.
+Not only is the organization holding its trust in the leader, but the whole organization is also to serve the wider community.
 It’s not about controlling the actions, but to rather allow yourself to be accountable.

 - Commitment to the growth of people ~ Servant leadership model focuses on the intrinsic value people offer.
 Therefore, the aim of a servant leader is to help people realize their potential beyond just the ability to perform well.
 Servant leadership requires the commitment to help people realize their potential, as well as to support it.

 - Building community ~ Servant leadership relies on the creation of a community and a sense of togetherness within the organization.
 Greenleaf wrote in his essay, the best way to achieve community might stem from smaller groups.
 He said, “Achieving many small-scale communities, under the shelter that is best given by bigness, may be the secret of synergy in large institutions”.